 In the present work, we consider Sinai billiards, which are paradigmatic examples of conservative chaotic mechanical systems.
 The dynamics is given by a point-like particle which moves frictionless in a straight line until it collides elastically with some convex scatterer, or wall, having infinite mass.
 At collision, the particle conserves its speed and obeys the law that the angle of reflection equals the angle of incidence, as prescribed by momentum and energy conservation.
 Hyperbolicity is due to the strict convexity of the walls.
 This guarantees that parallel incoming particles are reflected as a divergent beam after a collision, thus spreading trajectories.

 We consider an open system as we place a hole of size \(t\) in the boundary of the billiard table.
 The main contribution of this paper is a linear response result: we prove that the function \(t \to \mu_{\cH_t}(\phi)\) is differentiable at \(t = 0\) for any \(\cC^1\) observable \(\phi\).
-To the author's knowledge, this is the first time linear response is established for an open system.
+To the best of the author's knowledge, this is the first result establishing linear response when passing from a closed to an open dynamical system.
+In this setting, the perturbed evolution fails to be conjugated to the original one so that the traditional techniques for linear response based on structural stability (see \cite{MR1463827}) cannot be applied.
 In order to bound the modulus of continuity of \(\mu_{\cH_t}(\phi)\), one needs to consider convergence under the conditional evolution of an initial measure, which is essentially an indicator function supported on the image of the hole.
-As the hole shrinks to a point, this initial measure becomes closer and closer to a delta function supported on an unstable curve.
+As the hole shrinks to a point in the boundary of the table, the support of this initial measure becomes closer and closer to an unstable curve.